With Ramadan here, we should be mentally prepared and ready to face the expected blessings and challenges of the holy month.

 Such collective activities are very important for strengthening family ties, whether during Ramadan or not.

 Plan for setbacks

 Allow yourself more time than you anticipate needing for your plans.
 For example, if you have a 300 page book on the Seerah that you plan to complete during Ramadan, 10 pages a day.

-This only requires a little extra effort each day but allows you an extra 5 days in case a setback occurs or even if you are just having a tough day and need some time to rest.
+This only requires a little extra effort each day but allows you an extra 5 days in case a setback occurs or if you are just having a tough day and need some time to rest.

 Learn from your planning experience

-If it was poor motivation, then make du’a and work on this.
+If it was poor motivation, then make du’a and work on it.
 If you set goals beyond your capabilities, then learn from it and be more realistic in your plans in the future.

-Not everyone likes to engage actively in detailed planning, but knowing the benefits of planning can provide a motivation to give it a go, especially given how it can contribute to reduced stress and better time management during a time when this is crucial.
+Not everyone likes to engage actively in detailed planning, but knowing the benefits of planning can provide motivation to give it a go, especially given how it can contribute to reduced stress and better time management during a time when this is crucial.